(866) 678-8505

 The most common cause: Worn brake pads

-The most common reason for a car making squealing noises is because of worn brake pads.
-The pads can deteriorate and rub incorrectly on the brake discs and rotors, causing a squealing noise.
+The most common reason for a car making squeaking noises is because of worn brake pads.
+The pads can deteriorate and rub incorrectly on the brake discs and rotors, causing a squeaking noise.

 Additionally, brake pads are designed to squeal when they wear out beyond recommended measures.
 They’re basically screaming “Change us.”